 Go to the Workflows tab and check if you have the visual style workflow.
 If not, then contact us to turn on the new Workflows for you so you may use the new features, and Pepperi Managers App to manage Activities and Transactions.

-You can now trigger actions such as notification, credit validation, Email, alerts, and more when a new Account (customer) is created by a user on the mobile device.
+Trigger actions such as notification, credit validation, Email, alerts, and more when a new Account (customer) is created by a user.

 For example, trigger an address verification form to pop up when a user creates a new Account that verifies address fields such as City, State, Street against a predefined list.

 A detailed lists of the actions available for Accounts is in the table below.

 The Workflow Designer has an easy-to-follow visual flowchart representation.
 Workflows are located in the Workflows tab of the Transaction, Account or Activity.

 Each "Step" is a status change defined in the Workflow may have one or more Actions associated with it.